xrplmeta/node/readme.md

-# The XRPL Meta Node
+# The XRPL Meta Server
-### Development Version 2
+### Development Branch

-This branch is a complete overhaul of the previous version (stable branch), which comes with countless performance and feature improvements.
-Ledgers are now being diffed continuously instead of being scanned in a fixed interval.

-Detailed documentation and a first release candidate will come early July.
+This is the active development branch.
+Any new or even experimental features will be commited here.
+If you are looking for a stable version, visit the `release` branch.